jsimplicio/jsimplicio.github.io/_posts/2018-10-22-new-dscout-home-and-project-page.md

 ---
 We launched a home for the dscout web app because it lacked a clear home page.
 Researchers upon logging in, would arrive at the last active project.
 First time researchers would arrive at an empty first project, which could potentially be a confusing onboarding experience.

-I acted as lead designer and Scrum Master on the project of building dscout's web app a home.
+I was lead designer and Scrum Master on the project of building dscout's web app a home.
 I also lead the redesign of the dscout project page, which we tackled alongside the home project.

 ### Objectives
 * Provide a home for the dscout web app.